bluefantail/snakejs/README.md

 # snakejs

 snake js is a simple snake-style game written purely in javascript, for fun.
-It's not intended to be perfectly cross-browser compatible though reasonable attempt will be made to do so.
-Mostly a personal project to get my head around working with javascript more.
+It's not intended to be perfectly cross-browser compatible, though reasonable attempt will be made to do so.
+This is mostly a personal project to get my head around working with javascript more.

 For ease of development and testing, I've bundled it with a gemfile containing jekyll so people can get it running in a browser quickly.